 Do you, or a family member, have a doctor’s visit coming up in the near future?

-If so, make sure you set aside some time ahead of your appointment to actually plan for your visit.
+If so, the best way to make sure you benefit most from it, is to set aside some time ahead of your appointment to actually plan for your visit.
 You’d be surprised at the number of people who arrive for medical appointments of all types, without giving any thought to what they want to find out from their physician, or what their doctor will want to know more about.